 - Northwest CASA (Center Against Sexual Assault)—24-Hour Hotline 888-802-8890

 - The Bridge Youth and Family Services—Crisis Line 847-359-7490

 - AMITA Health Center for Mental Health—Crisis Prevention 847-952-7460

 - National Child Sexual Abuse Help Line—866-FOR-LIGHT (866-367-5444)

 Suicide and Depression Awareness

-The District addresses suicide and depression awareness in conjunction with School Board Policy 7:290 in order to provide students, parents/guardians and employees with practices and procedures for early identification and referral of students possibly at risk of suicide.
+The District addresses suicide and depression awareness in conjunction with Board of Education Policy 7:290 Suicide and Depression Awareness and Prevention, in order to provide students, parents/guardians and employees with practices and procedures for early identification and referral of students possibly at risk of suicide or depression.